 If however you already hold a Permanent Visa – say a 189 or 190 Skilled Visa – no further applicants can be added to that visa.

-What if the horse has already bolted – my child wasn’t included on the permanent visa and has now had a change of heart?
+What if the horse has already bolted – my adult child wasn’t included on the permanent visa, it’s been granted and now they have had a change of heart?

-This is where it becomes difficult, as people who are permanent residents or citizens of Australia cannot sponsor their children for a visa through any sort of family sponsorship.
+This is where it becomes difficult, particularly if the child is out of full time education, as the options for permanent residents or citizens of Australia to sponsor their children are limited.

 - Depending on the country of passport, many young adults have the option of a Working Holiday Visa, while they are between 18 and 31 (or 35 in the case of Ireland or Canada).
 While this can lead to a 2 or even 3 year stay in Australia (after July 2019), it’s not going to lead to permanent residency.